Compare Dunedin Airport Car Rental Deals

 Best site to compare car rental prices and get the best offers

 We booked ahead from Germany.
 Prices very reasonable, and a good choice of cars.
 Saved us time and money — would use again.

 Why it makes sense to rent a car

 If you're not already aware, Dunedin Airport is a long and expensive journey from Dunedin (30km).

-If you take a taxi from the airport into town you’ll quickly realise just how expensive this trip is, at around $100+ for a one-way journey!
+Take a taxi from the airport into town and you’ll quickly realise just how expensive this trip is, at around $70 or more for a one-way journey!

 The Otago Daily Times made the point that it's cheaper to rent a car than take a taxi from the airport into Dunedin.
 So save yourself a bundle and rent a car.

 Not only will a rental car you save money getting from the airport into Dunedin, it'll also give you freedom and flexibility getting around Dunedin and exploring this great part of NZ.
 We have some suggestions further down the page.